BartVandewoestyne/tips-and-tricks/git.md

 $ git log --pretty=format:"%h %s" --graph
 ```

-Get list of commits from the last two weeks:
+Get list of commits from somewhere in the past:

 ```
 $ git log --since=2.weeks